 After oral surgery, a little bit of pain and discomfort is only natural.
 It should be most noticeable in the first day or so after the surgery, with improvements from there on as you heal.

-Patients are encouraged to use prescription pain killers as directed to manage their pain.
-Over-the-counter pain medications can also be used once the pain is less severe yet still and issue.
+Patients are encouraged to use prescription painkillers as directed to manage their pain.
+Over-the-counter pain medications can also be used once the pain is less severe yet still an issue.

 A little bit of blood from incision areas may appear in your saliva.
 As long as the bleeding is minor, everything is normal.
 The bleeding should no longer be an issue after a few days.